Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Discussion

 Overall, the feature selection approach gave accurate results in the large-scale test, with median percentage errors for end of life predictions of 1.3\%.
 The mean error of 2.0\% represented at least a three-fold improvement on previous work published with similar data \cite{fermin2020kneepoints,severson2019data1}.
 This may be due to the use of training data across the entire life of each cell, allowing for variability in usage, rather than point measurements.

-The RMSE\textsubscript{$Q$}, RMSE\textsubscript{$\dq$} and PE($t$\textsubscript{EoL}) results suggest that our feature engineering approach produced successful predictions of both capacity and end of life.
-The accurate capacity forecasting led to three quarters of knee point estimates lying within a single day of the measured value and 95\% of the profiles predicted the knee point within just two and a half days of the observation.
+The RMSE\textsubscript{$Q$}, RMSE\textsubscript{$\Delta Q$} and PE($t$\textsubscript{EoL}) results suggest that our feature engineering approach produced successful predictions of both capacity and end of life.
+We speculate that because the relationships between features and capacity changes is generally monotonic and smooth, the linear correlation approach for feature selection works well.
+The accurate capacity forecasts led to three quarters of knee point estimates lying within a single day of the measured value and 95\% of the profiles predicted the knee point within just two and a half days of the observation.

 The limited late-life data test produced evidence of the versatility of the approach, even in the face of significantly restricted training data.
 This makes the technique more viable in the real-world.
 Nevertheless, the process cannot completely remove the need for comprehensive ageing data to end of life.
 Data-driven approaches cannot necessarily make accurate predictions outside of the range of their training data.